HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.

-Use `npm install -g @hcl-software/dxclient` command to install DXClient globally.
+To install DXClient globally, use the `npm install -g @hcl-software/dxclient` command.

 Use `npm uninstall @hcl-software/dxclient` command to uninstall.